Dr. Rotonya Rhodes

 Title IV, Part B Rural Education (REAP)

-As the Dropout Prevention Coordinator and Learning Academy Director, serving grades 6 – 12, Ms. Rhodes operated an evening school program, which served both students who reentered highschool after previously dropping out of school and current students needing to recover credits for high school graduation.
+As the Dropout Prevention Coordinator and Learning Academy Director, serving grades 6 – 12, Dr. Rhodes operated an evening school program, which served both students who reentered high school after previously dropping out of school and current students needing to recover credits for high school graduation.
 She also developed a summer credit recovery program, with 82 students earning more than 90 credits in the first year.

-Ms. Rhodes holds an Educational Specialist’s Degree (Ed.S.) from the University of Georgia and Master of Arts and Bachelor of Arts degrees from Georgia College & State University.
+Dr. Rhodes received both her Bachelor of Arts Degree and Master of Arts Degree from Georgia College & State University.
+She later earned an Educational Specialist's Degree (Ed.S.) from the University of Georgia and a Doctorate Degree in Educational Leadership from Kennesaw State University.
 She also completed the Northeast Georgia RESA Rising Stars program, earning a Certificate in Educational Leadership from North Georgia College.

 A recipient of numerous honors and awards, Dr. Rhodes has been the National Alliance for Black School Educators Teacher of the Year (2010) (LEARN MORE); Georgia Council on Economic Education Teacher of the Year Finalist (2010) (LEARN MORE); Greene County School System Teacher of the Year (2009-2010) (LEARN MORE); Greene County High School Teacher of the Year (2009-2010 and 2007-2008).